tylert88/twig/README.md

     // this will change your includes to {% include '%button' %}
     // default is '@'
     handlePrefix: '%',

+    // set a base path for twigjs
+    // Setting base to '/' will make sure all resolved render paths
+    // start at the defined components dir, instead of being relative.
+    // default is null
+    base: '/',

     // register custom filters
     filters: {